View of the Alcatraz Lighthouse and Island from the water

 Cabrillo

-Climbing out of his boat and onto shore in 1542, Juan Rodriguez Cabrillo stepped into history as the first European to set foot on what is now the West Coast of the United States.
-In addition to telling the story of 16th century exploration, the park
+In 1542, Juan Rodriguez Cabrillo climbed out of his boat and onto shore, becoming the first European to set foot on what is now the West Coast of the United States.
+Cabrillo National Monument not only tells the story of this 16th-century exploration

 A white canvas wagon sits in front of a large rock buttress with mountains in the distance.